RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>33</sup> And it came to pass, as they departed from him, Peter said unto Jesus, Master, it is good for us to be here: and let us make three tabernacles; one for thee, and one for Moses, and one for Elias: not knowing what he said.
 <sup>34</sup> While he thus spake, there came a cloud, and overshadowed them: and they feared as they entered into the cloud.
 <sup>35</sup> And there came a voice out of the cloud, saying, This is my beloved Son: hear him.
-<sup>36</sup> And when the voice was past , Jesus was found alone.
+<sup>36</sup> And when the voice was past, Jesus was found alone.
 And they kept [it] close, and told no man in those days any of those things which they had seen.
 <sup>37</sup> And it came to pass, that on the next day, when they were come down from the hill, much people met him.
 <sup>38</sup> And, behold, a man of the company cried out, saying, Master, I beseech thee, look upon my son: for he is mine only child.
 <sup>39</sup> And, lo, a spirit taketh him, and he suddenly crieth out; and it teareth him that he foameth again, and bruising him hardly departeth from him.